VladislavMac/BlackWeather/README.md

 ![screenshot](https://i.ibb.co/1Zk78Rp/screen-React-JS.png)

-# what's new in version 0.7.0?
+## What's new in version 0.7.0?
 <br>

-## In version 0.7.0, the panel has been replaced with a marketplace, description, README file, basic colors have been changed
+### In version 0.7.0, the panel has been replaced with a marketplace, description, README file, basic colors have been changed

 ### More details here [here](https://github.com/VladislavMac/BlackWeather/blob/main/CHANGELOG.md 'CHANGELOG')